vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-multi-az-nsx.md

 A three-zone Supervisor supports zonal storage, where a datastore is shared across all hosts in a single zone.
 Storage policies that you create for a Supervisor or for a namespace in a three-zone Supervisor must be topology aware and have the consumption domain enabled.
 For more information, see [Create Storage Policy for a Three-Zone Supervisor](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-with-tanzu-services-workloads/GUID-46783798-E3FD-49C6-BB62-C5EB09C2B82A.html).

-When you prepare storage resources for three-zone Supervisor, consider the follwoing parameters:
+When you prepare storage resources for three-zone Supervisor, consider the following parameters:

 - Storage in all three vSphere zones does not need to be of the same type.
 However, having uniform storage in all three clusters provides a consistent performance.
 - Create a storage policy that is compliant with shared storage in each of the clusters.
 The storage policy must be topology aware.